edmonl/opqu-sandbox/doc/configuration.md

 - Must not be empty.
 - Allowed characters: lowercase alphanumeric and hyphens.

-Each `{name}.conf` file provides extra runtime configuration in dotenv format for the named sandbox.
-It can also override the configuration in `conf/default` except for `IMAGE_PATH`.
+Each `{name}.conf` file provides optional runtime configuration in dotenv format for a specific sandbox, overriding settings in `conf/default`.

 ```bash
 # Per-sandbox overrides (optional)